pottendo/pottendo-SK64-network/README_network.md

 When it comes to the type of modem being emulated, there is a choice:
 ### Userport modem
-A userport based UP9600 modem may be emulated with relatively simple cabling or with a helper PCB that plugs into the userport and is connected to Sidekick 64 via USB via a cheap FTDI-USB-adapter.
+A userport based UP9600 modem may be emulated with relatively simple cabling or with a helper PCB that plugs into the userport and is connected to Sidekick 64 via USB via a cheap FTDI-USB-adapter (FT231x).
 The cabling needed is the same as described in this [blog post](https://1200baud.wordpress.com/2012/10/14/build-your-own-c64-2400-baud-usb-device-for-less-than-15/) by alwyz.
 He also links to a [helpful Wiki page](http://www.hardwarebook.info/C64_RS232_User_Port) describing the assignment needed for software emulated RS232 at the Userport in a table.
 This table doesn't include the additional connections for needed for the UP9600 hack which are described in alwyz's blog post.
 If you already own a PCB for userport modem emulation based on ESP32 or ESP8266 chances are very high that you can reuse this PCB if you can remove the ESP from it (if it has a socket).

 We connect RX (crossed), TX (crossed) and GND between the Userport and the FTDI adapter (set to 5V).